Mozayik/shovel/README.md

 1. Return an object with information that helps the user understand what the assert checked or modified.
 2. Do not `throw` from this method

-Asserter class naming should generally follow these conventions:
+The assertion class naming should generally follow these conventions:

 - The name should be a noun and a verb
 - Use a noun that describes the thing being asserted on as closely as possible, e.g. File, ZipFile, Package, etc..